Parish of Leatherhead - Old Friends

 more

 Pauline served her title at St Andrew's Cobham 1990-96.
-In June 1996 they moved to Wishford, Wiltshire where Pauline was Team Vicar in charge of five churches in the Lower Wylye and Till Valley from 1997 and Rural Dean, Stonehenge 2001-3.
-She retired from the full time ministry in 2003 and the Smiths now live in Gloucester.
+She was in the first batch of women to be ordained priest in the Guildford Diocese in April 1994.
+In June 1996 the Smiths moved to Wishford, Wiltshire where Pauline was Priest-in-Charge of five churches in the Lower Wylye and Till Valley from 1997 and Rural Dean, Stonehenge 2001-3.

 He started a number of new ventures, in particular the Chaplaincy to SeeABILITY, for which he ran in the London Marathon, and the introduction of Taizé worship.
 Liz trained as a Pastoral Assistant and worked in the Parish counselling those recently bereaved.